Aircloak/aircloak/air/docs/content/sql/restrictions.md

 SELECT COUNT(*) FROM table
 WHERE name <> 'Alice' AND name <> 'Bob' AND name <> 'Charles'

--- Allowed - there are only two negative conditions SELECT COUNT(*) FROM table
+-- Allowed - there is only one negative conditions on a rare value SELECT COUNT(*) FROM table
-WHERE name <> 'Charles' AND name <> 'Damien'
+WHERE name <> 'Charles'

 -- Disallowed - there are three negative conditions matching rare values SELECT COUNT(*) FROM table